 Childhood trauma may affect all aspects of an individuals life – mental, physical, emotional and spiritual.
-It may result in dissociation (cutting off from reality, either intentionally or unintentionally), constant hypervigilance (ie being perpetually on ‘red alert’ and expecting danger or calamity to strike at any moment), impaired cognitive (ie thinking) abilities (for example, decision making skills may adversely affected), a total inability to experience joy or pleasure of any kind (a symptom I myself had for many years and has not yet been fully remedied – the phenomenon is also termed ‘ANHEDONIA’), constant suspicion of others, an inability to trust (which can spill over into paranoia), and a chronic, unremitting feeling of profound emptiness.
+It may result in dissociation (cutting off from reality, either intentionally or unintentionally), constant hypervigilance (ie being perpetually on ‘red alert’ and expecting danger or calamity to strike at any moment), impaired cognitive (ie thinking) abilities (for example, decision-making skills may adversely be affected), a total inability to experience joy or pleasure of any kind (a symptom I myself had for many years and has not yet been fully remedied – the phenomenon is also termed ‘ANHEDONIA‘), constant suspicion of others, an inability to trust (which can spill over into paranoia), and a chronic, unremitting feeling of profound emptiness.

 Many problem behaviours can also develop in later life as a result of childhood trauma.
 These include:

 – excessive need for control

 – bipolar depression

 – chronic physical illness

 Let’s look at each of these:

 1) EXCESSIVE NEED FOR CONTROL: this is a constant feeling that we need to dominate and control those we come into contact with and tell them how to live their lives.
 This might include frequently criticizing other people’s behaviour and lifestyles, often imposing our own views on others and getting angry when other people’s behaviour does not conform to our wishes.